hello-robot/stretch_mujoco/docs/using_mujoco_simulator_with_stretch.md

 Use `sim.pull_camera_data()` to fetch the pixel values from Stretch's cameras.

-This method returns a `StretchCameraStatus` [dataclass](../stretch_mujoco/status.py) with the names of all the cameras populated.
+This method returns a `StatusStretchCameras` [dataclass](../stretch_mujoco/datamodels/status_stretch_camera.py) with the names of all the cameras populated.

 The pixel values of all the renderings of the cameras are fetched at the same time.